Bene Gesserit: The Voice

 The Voice is useless against targets who cannot hear the speaker; both Baron Harkonnen in Dune and House Corrino in Children of Dune employ deaf people to guard Jessica, knowing that she cannot control them via the Voice.
 Being a manipulation of the target's subconscious mind, the Voice is of limited utility against an extremely disciplined mind, such as a Reverend Mother or a strong Mentat; if the target understands what the Voice is and how it works, and is aware that it is being used, he may resist it.
 One trained in the use of the Voice may easily detect its use by others, even subtly.
 In Dune Messiah, Paul trains some guards to resist the Voice so that he may imprison Bene Gesserit.
 By the time of Children of Dune, Gurney Halleck has also been trained by Jessica to resist the Voice completely.

-In Heretics of Dune, Reverend Mother Odrade explains to Sheeana that planetary populations exposed to long term Voice control learn ways to adapt to it, and can no longer be manipulated.
+In Heretics of Dune, Reverend Mother Odrade explains to Sheeana that planetary populations exposed to long-term Voice control learn ways to adapt to it, and can no longer be manipulated.
 This is why the Honored Matres have been driven back into the Old Empire; over-controlling, they have built up both resistance and rebellion, and are now on the run from their former subjects.

 The prequel Dune: The Battle of Corrin establishes that the first Bene Gesserit to use the Voice is Raquella Berto-Anirul, the founder of the order.
+The continuity of the TV series Dune: Prophecy depicts the Voice as the invention of Raquella's protégée, Valya Harkonnen.

 Acute observation and Truthsay

 Bene Gesserit are trained in "the minutiae of observation", noticing details that the common person would miss in the people and environment around them.
-When combined with their analytical abilities, this "hyperawareness" makes the Bene Gesserit capable of divining secrets and arriving at conclusions that are invisible to everyone else.
+When combined with their analytical abilities, this "hyperawareness" enables the Bene Gesserit to divine secrets and arrive at conclusions that are invisible to everyone else.
 Slight differences in air currents or the design of a room might allow a Bene Gesserit to detect hidden portals and spyholes; minute variations in a person's vocal inflection and body language allow a Bene Gesserit to deeply understand a person's emotional state, and manipulate it.
 Knowing that any schooling impresses a particular pattern in its students, they are able to use these clues to predict and anticipate actions.
-Despite efforts of concealment, the Bene Gesserit can easily determine a subject's origins and root language by analyzing their speech patterns, cadence, and pacing, as Jessica does when she realizes that a visiting Spacing Guild banker is a Harkonnen agent.
+The Bene Gesserit can easily determine a person's origins and root language by analyzing their speech patterns, cadence, and pacing, as Jessica does when she realizes that a visiting Spacing Guild banker is a Harkonnen agent.

 Bene Gesserit specifically trained as Truthsayers are able to determine whether someone is lying by analyzing their speech, body language, and physical signs like pulse and heart rate.
-In principle all humans have such perception, but extensive training is required to develop this latent talent to the point of great usefulness.
+In principle, all humans have such perception, but extensive training is required to develop this latent talent to the point of great usefulness.
 Truthsayers are used widely in politics and trade; the Padishah Emperors are never without one.
 Combined with the Voice, Truthsay is also useful for interrogation and torture.